 You have the magic code to my heart.
 Now here are the codes to my home.
 Christian.

 Oh, that man can really make my heart go thumpity-thump!
 I run to the elevator giggling like a schoolgirl.
-When we get inside, Chuck goes to push in the code.
+When we get inside, Chuck goes to punch in the code.

 He’s teasing me.